aery32/aery32/README.md

 and `board.cpp` source files.
 The default board initialization sequence that can be found from `board.cpp`, starts the external oscillators and sets the master (or main) clock to 66 MHz.
-Other settings and board related stuff are defined inside the `board.h` and `settings.h` header file.
+Other settings and board related stuff are defined within the `board.h` and `settings.h` header files.

 It is intended that you work under the root directory most of the time as that is the place where you keep adding your `.c` and `.cpp` source files,